JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 false
 ```

-This behavior is for practical reasons: while any instance of `Point{Float64}` may conceptually be like an instance of `Point{Real}` as well, the two types have different representations in memory:
+This behaviour has important consequences: while any instance of `Point{Float64}` may be represented as an instance of `Point{Real}`, these two types have different representations in memory:

-- An instance of `Point{Float64}` can be represented compactly and efficiently as an immediate pair of 64-bit values.
+- An instance of `Point{Float64}` can be efficiently represented as a pair of 64-bit values;
-- An instance of `Point{Real}` must be able to hold any pair of instances of `Real`.
-Since objects that are instances of `Real` can be of arbitrary size and structure, in practice, an instance of `Point{Real}` must be represented as a pair of pointers to individually allocated `Real` objects.
+- An instance of `Point{Real}` must be able to hold any pair of `Real` values.
+Since instances of `Real` can have arbitrary size and structure, an instance of `Point{Real}` must be represented as a pair of pointers to individually allocated `Real` objects.

-The efficiency gained by being able to store `Point{Float64}` objects with immediate values is magnified enormously in the case of arrays: an `Array{Float64}` can be stored as a contiguous memory block of 64-bit floating-point values, whereas an `Array{Real}` must be an array of pointers to individually allocated `Real` objects - which may well be boxed 64-bit floating-point values, but also might be arbitrarily large, complex objects, which are declared to be implementations of the `Real` abstract type.
+This efficiency gain is magnified for arrays: `Array{Float64}` can be stored as a contiguous memory block of 64-bit floating-point values, whereas `Array{Real}` is an array of pointers to `Real` objects.

-Since `Point{Float64}` is not a subtype of `Point{Real}`, the following method can't be applied to arguments of type `Point{Float64}`.
+Since `Point{Float64}` is not a subtype of `Point{Real}`, the following method cannot be applied to arguments of type `Point{Float64}`.

 ```julia structs
 julia> coordinates(p::Point{Real}) = (p.x, p.y)